Electronic music: Origins: late 19th century to early 20th century

 At the turn of the 20th century, experimentation with emerging electronics led to the first electronic musical instruments.
 These initial inventions were not sold, but were instead used in demonstrations and public performances.
 The audiences were presented with reproductions of existing music instead of new compositions for the instruments.
 While some were considered novelties and produced simple tones, the Telharmonium synthesized the sound of several orchestral instruments with reasonable precision.
 It achieved viable public interest and made commercial progress into streaming music through telephone networks.

 Critics of musical conventions at the time saw promise in these developments.
 Ferruccio Busoni encouraged the composition of microtonal music allowed for by electronic instruments.
 He predicted the use of machines in future music, writing the influential Sketch of a New Esthetic of Music (1907).
 Futurists such as Francesco Balilla Pratella and Luigi Russolo began composing music with acoustic noise to evoke the sound of machinery.
 They predicted expansions in timbre allowed for by electronics in the influential manifesto The Art of Noises (1913).

 Early compositions

 Developments of the vacuum tube led to electronic instruments that were smaller, amplified, and more practical for performance.
 In particular, the theremin, ondes Martenot and trautonium were commercially produced by the early 1930s.

-From the late 1920s, the increased practicality of electronic instruments influenced composers such as Joseph Schillinger to adopt them.
+From the late 1920s, the increased practicality of electronic instruments influenced composers such as Joseph Schillinger and Maria Schuppel to adopt them.
 They were typically used within orchestras, and most composers wrote parts for the theremin that could otherwise be performed with string instruments.

 Avant-garde composers criticized the predominant use of electronic instruments for conventional purposes.
 The instruments offered expansions in pitch resources that were exploited by advocates of microtonal music such as Charles Ives, Dimitrios Levidis, Olivier Messiaen and Edgard Varèse.
 Further, Percy Grainger used the theremin to abandon fixed tonation entirely, while Russian composers such as Gavriil Popov treated it as a source of noise in otherwise-acoustic noise music.